Why Should You Use A Google 5 Day Design Sprint?

 It achieves this by bringing together the business owner/decision maker with other key stakeholders and people with relevant expertise (e.g. product and conversion experts) and skills (e.g. UX designer).
 A suitable member of the CRO team should attend the workshops as they can provide valuable insights for both user motivations and what influences online behaviour.
 The process at a very high level comprises:

-- Day 1: Develop a team-wide understanding of the challenge and visualise it using a simple user journey map
+Develop a team-wide understanding of the challenge and visualise it using a simple user journey map.

 The framework for designing a user experience is very effective at making rapid progress with an idea.
-However, before proceeding you need to have agreed a clear vision and completed research to understand the market, users and the competition as otherwise the sprint is likely to lack direction.
+However, before proceeding you need to have a clear vision and research to understand the market, users and the competition.
+Otherwise the sprint is likely to lack direction.
 It’s important you have a specific problem that requires a solution.

-The Home Depot (THD) for example used a 5 day design sprint to generate and develop ideas for a new personalised homepage.
-The vision was to design a page that would dynamically deliver relevant content based upon targeted user segments.
+The Home Depot for example used a 5 day design sprint to generate and develop ideas for a new personalised homepage.
+The vision was to design a page that would dynamically deliver relevant content on targeted user segments.
 They defined their business goal as follows:

 “Homepage will act as a personalized dashboard that serves relevant content to each customer and can be accessed from anywhere.” – Source: The Home Depot, 2017

-OK, so you’ve got a high level appreciation of what happens during a a 5 day sprint.
+OK, so you’ve got a high level appreciation of what happens during a 5 day sprint.
 How is this implemented in reality?
-If you want more details of how a 5 day design sprint progresses read on as I have broken the process into 7 stages:
+If you want more details of how a 5 day design sprint progresses read on.
+I have broken the process into 7 stages:

 The workshop preparation is very crucial for the design sprint’s success.
-This begins by selecting up to eight participants from different areas of the company including marketing, product, design, conversion and IT/platform to provide an understanding of technical limitations.
-You should also consider recruiting external expertise if necessary as it’s important to get different perspectives on the challenge and possible solutions.
+This begins by selecting up to eight participants from different areas of the company.
+Including marketing, product, design, conversion and IT/platform to provide an understanding of technical limitations.
+You should also consider recruiting external expertise if necessary.
+It’s important to get different perspectives on the challenge and possible solutions.

 On day one it’s good to re-iterate the vision and discuss the overall goal of the design sprint to ensure nothing significant has changed.
 During a warm up session each area has the opportunity to brief the team on their area of responsibility so that everyone understands the specific business, marketing, design and technological challenges faced by the sprint.
 This should include feedback on the customer and the competitive landscape.